pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 ## Syncing Strategies - Solution

 ### We wanted to “Drupalize” all the data
-  * Needed related data, data was not in a silo
+  * Needed related data, the data was not in a silo

 ^
 We're relating artworks and artists in content throughout the site for the authoring experience.